-You must isolate for 10 days after your positive diagnosis.
+- You are recommended to isolate for 10 days after your positive diagnosis.

-Go to the “Stay Home & Self-Isolate” section below for isolation instructions.
+Go to the “Stay Home & Isolate” section below for detailed isolation guidelines.

 If you start to feel sick while you are isolating, assume you are now positive and inform your PSO.